eslint/eslint/docs/rules/arrow-parens.md

 String options are:

 * `"always"` (default) requires parens around arguments in all cases.
-* `"as-needed"` enforces no braces where they can be omitted.
+* `"as-needed"` enforces no parens where they can be omitted.

 Object properties for variants of the `"as-needed"` option: